Intel Core Ultra 9 Processor 285K vs Intel Core i7-14700K

 Frequently Asked Questions

-Intel Core Ultra 9 Processor 285K excels if you value significantly improved power efficiency compared to 14th gen. Intel Core i7-14700K is better if you prioritize significant multi-core performance boost over 13700k (4 extra e-cores).
-Pick based on your budget and daily use.
+Intel Core Ultra 9 Processor 285K is the better choice if you prioritize significantly improved power efficiency compared to 14th gen. Intel Core i7-14700K wins if you value significant multi-core performance boost over 13700k (4 extra e-cores).
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure